 Processing video frames require a large amount of computation power, therefore processors may not be powerful enough.
-In these cases FPGAs provide a good solution allowing the implementation of parallel modules, which will process all the information a lot faster than a processor does.

-The main topic of this article is how to process video using a FPGA with VHDL as a hardware description language.
+The main topic of this article is how to process video using an FPGA with VHDL as a hardware description language.
 The target board is in this case ZYBO board from Digilent based on the Xilinx SoC Zynq family z7010.

-The main function is to create a small functional project, documented and with some application examples, where other users or students can add easily their own VHDL code using Vivado HLS for create a video processing final application.
+The main function is to create a small functional project, documented and with some application examples, where other users or students can add easily their own VHDL code using Vivado HLS for creating a video processing final application.

 In the appendix, a small tutorial is inserted explaining how to use Vivado from the beginning until the creation of the video processing application.

 The Zybo board have one HDMI and one VGA port.
 Each of these video connectors could be used as a sink or as a source, in other words, input or output.
 In this project, the HDMI will be used as an input because almost all the normal photo or action cameras they have an HDMI output, that can be used conveniently for this purpose.

 Another Digilent Zynq-based development boards may have different sink/source video connectors.
 For example, the Nexys Video Artix-7 FPGA or Arty Z7, they have 2 HDMI port, one always configured as an input and the other one as an output.